This past-life story is one of eight told by the Bodhisatta in the Kunala Jataka (#536) as examples of why men should never trust women.

 One day, after he made a solemn procession around the city and was returning home, the king saw the pitiful man and asked the Bodhisatta if any woman would ever be with him.
 This man heard the king and, full of pride, told the tree it was the only one who knew his secret.
 The Bodhisatta noticed the man’s reaction and deduced what the queen was doing.
 He told the king his suspicion.
 Though he was doubtful, that night the king only pretended to fall asleep and he followed the queen out the window.
 Her lover slapped the queen for coming late, and one of her special lion-head earrings fell out and landed at the king’s feet.
 He picked it up and returned to bed.

 The next morning, the king summoned the queen to come before him wearing all the jewelry he had ever given her.
 She came with only one earring, saying the other was with the goldsmith.
 To humiliate her further, the king summoned the goldsmith to expose her lie.
 Then he threw the missing earring at her feet and ordered the Bodhisatta to chop off her head.
 The Bodhisatta asked the king to spare her life because she was only acting the way all women do, and he offered to prove it.

-The men continued their journey around India and the Bodhisatta convinced the king all women were the same.
-When they returned home the king spared the queen’s life, but evicted her from the palace and chose a new chief queen.
+The men continued their journey around India, and the Bodhisatta convinced the king that all women were the same.
+When they returned home, the king spared the queen’s life, but evicted her from the palace and chose a new chief queen.
 He sent the loathsome man away too, and cut off the rose apple branch that reached over the wall.

 In the Lifetime of the Buddha